 A visualized offer works better.
 Images allow you to emphasize certain aspects of your message and draw subscribers’ attention to the key information.
 According to Vero, emails with images have a 42% higher click-through rate (CTR) compared to text-only emails.

 People are more likely to click on the pictures.
-Use this fact to your advantage and add links which will lead to your website to every image.
+Use this fact to your advantage and add links that lead to your website to every image.

-Use of images improves brand awareness.
-Place your company’s logo on images and use your brand colours so that a subscriber can recognize and distinguish you from others.
+Using images improves brand awareness.
+Place your company’s logo on images and use your brand colors so that a subscriber can recognize and distinguish you from others.

 Tips for your email design

-Use the images which are smaller than 5 MB as the size influences the loading speed.
+Use images that are smaller than 5 MB becuase image size influences the loading speed of your email.
 Make sure the size of your image in pixels corresponds to that of your email; otherwise, its dimensions will be squashed resulting in low quality and slow loading.
 If you need an image of 100х100 pixels, resize it beforehand.

 According to statistics, 54% of emails are opened on mobile devices.
 Therefore, make sure your email design is responsive: this way, your emails will look good both on desktop and mobile.